A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 With this form, you can outline what course of action medical workers should take if you fall into a coma or are unresponsive, such as how to prolong your life or manage pain.
 This document provides peace of mind and clarifies your medical wishes to your family.

-In many states, Advance Directives contain a Living Will, a written statement of preferences for medical treatment, and a Medical Power of Attorney, which appoints a trusted individual to make medical decisions on your behalf.
+In many states, an Advance Directive contains a Living Will, a written statement of preferences for medical treatment, and a Medical Power of Attorney, which appoints a trusted individual to make medical decisions on your behalf.

 Combining these forms can help ensure medical professionals know how to follow your wishes even if they’re not clearly stated in your Living Will.